1975 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of The 1975 Penny

-The Memorial appears in stunning architectural detail, with its iconic colonnade of pillars creating a sense of grandeur and permanence.
-Between the central pillars, careful observers can spot the tiny seated figure of Lincoln’s statue in the distance, making this one of the few coins to feature the same historical figure on both sides.
+The reverse showcases Frank Gasparro’s rendering of the Lincoln Memorial, featuring the iconic colonnade of pillars and — if you look closely between the central columns — a tiny seated figure of Lincoln’s statue.
+This makes the 1975 penny one of the very few coins in the world to feature the same historical figure on both sides.

-The inscription “UNITED STATES OF AMERICA” curves along the top rim of the coin, immediately followed by the national motto “E PLURIBUS UNUM” (meaning “Out of Many, One”).
-At the bottom of the reverse, the denomination “ONE CENT” appears in bold lettering, clearly identifying the coin’s face value.
+“UNITED STATES OF AMERICA” curves along the top rim, followed by the national motto “E PLURIBUS UNUM” (meaning “Out of Many, One”).
+“ONE CENT” appears in bold at the bottom, and Gasparro’s initials “FG” sit discreetly near the Memorial’s lower right base.

 Other Features of the 1975 Penny